 - 1. Application for the Professional Semester; - 2.
 Advisor's Recommendation for Professional Semester form signed by the candidate's advisor, Program Coordinator; - 3.
 North Carolina Public School Health Examination Certificate; - 4.
 Registrar's Statement and Application for Degree form; - 5.
 A resume; - 6.
-Family Educational Rights and Privacy Act (FERPA) form; and - 7.
-Copy of health insurance card;

-8. Effective Fall 2018, students are required to provide evidence of registration or completion of NC required licensure exams in the program area for which they are enrolled at application to internship and evidence completed attempt(s) by program completion.
+Family Educational Rights and Privacy Act (FERPA) form; - 7.
+Copy of health insurance card; - 8.
+Evidence of professional liability insurance; and - 9.
+Evidence of registration for or completion of NC required licensure exams in the program area for which they are enrolled at application to internship and evidence completed attempt(s) by program completion.

-Candidates with disabilities who may require special accommodations during the professional semester should contact the Director of University-School Partnerships.
+Candidates with disabilities who require special accommodations during the professional semester should contact the Director of University-School Partnerships and Clinical Practice.

-Internship Placements for Undergraduate and MAT students (ITP)
+Internship Placements for Undergraduate and Non-Residency MAT students (ITP)

-The culminating professional development experience in all teacher education initial licensure programs is the internship (student teaching) under the direct supervision of a master teacher in a clinical setting.
-Teacher candidates spend a full semester in their student teaching experience, and to the extent possible observe beginning and endings of academic school years.
-The senior internship is a synthesis experience wherein all the curricular knowledge, skills, and dispositions acquired in formal course work are applied to practice and assessed within an edTPA portfolio.
-The internship semester is a critical aspect of the preservice teacher's preparation for transition into full-time teaching.
+The culminating professional development experience in all educator preparation initial licensure programs is the internship (student teaching) under the direct supervision of a master teacher in a clinical setting.
+Teacher candidates spend a full semester in their student teaching experience, and to the extent possible observe beginning or endings of academic school years.
+The internship is a synthesis experience wherein all the curricular knowledge, skills, and dispositions acquired in formal course work are applied to practice and assessed within an edTPA portfolio.
+The internship semester is a critical aspect of the preservice teacher's preparation to transition into full-time teaching.
 Learning to teach "real" students is challenging, complex, and emotionally demanding.
-Taking this important step into the real world of public school teaching with the guidance and support of an experienced, master teacher is a privilege, as well as an opportunity.
+Taking this important step into the real world of public-school teaching with the guidance and support of an experienced, master teacher is a privilege, as well as an opportunity.

-Teacher candidates complete edTPA portfolios during the internship semester. edTPA is a performance-based, subject specific assessment and support system used by more than 600 teacher preparation programs in at least 40 states.
+Teacher candidates complete and submit edTPA portfolios during the internship semester. edTPA is a performance-based, subject specific assessment and support system used by more than 600 teacher preparation programs in at least 40 states.
 It emphasizes, measures, and supports the skills and knowledge that all teachers need from Day 1 in the classroom.
 Teacher candidates receive detailed information and support during the process. edTPA consists of three tasks completed during the internship semester: